dasch-swiss/dsp-permissions-scripts/README.md

 > **Note**
 > The example file
 >[project_data/F18E/OAPs_original/resource_XwwqVvWgSmuHRobQubg9uQ.json](project_data/F18E/OAPs_original/resource_XwwqVvWgSmuHRobQubg9uQ.json)
-> shows that the resource `http://rdfh.ch/0102/XwwqVvWgSmuHRobQubg9uQ` has the rights
+> is an OAP that grants the following rights to the resource `http://rdfh.ch/0102/XwwqVvWgSmuHRobQubg9uQ`:
+>
+> - Project admins have change rights.
+> - The creator has deletion rights.
+> - Project members have view rights.
+> - All others (logged-in or logged-out users) have restricted view rights.
+>
+> The string representation of this scope would be:
 > `CR knora-admin:ProjectAdmin|D knora-admin:Creator|M knora-admin:ProjectMember|RV knora-admin:UnknownUser,knora-admin:KnownUser`.